Favourite binoculars 2021

-This is a glass that wows me everytime I use it.
+This still is probably my most used glass, as it is great for leisure and work.
+It still wows me everytime I use it.
 Superb performance in an incredibly tiny package.
 If another glass has as much contrast, as great colours and as fine 3D high fidelity as this dwarf it must be a great one.

 For a while this was even my reference glass for contrast, and it still surprises me how well it holds up even against the Nikon EDG.
 But I also struggle with this glass a bit, its ease of view naturally cannot match a 7 or 8x42.
 The Leica is unforgiving both for eye relief distance and interpupillary distance.
 One reason is it is very tightly baffled, for good flare suppression, but that decreases ease of view quite a bit (the Swaro SV 8x32 does it the other way round - no baffling, great ease of view, but oh, the flare...).
 The baffling clearly introduces artificial vignetting and makes the view nervous by torturing the light rays.
 The Leica is very contrasty, with darkest blacks and with the most lovely, saturated colours over the whole spectrum - also the deep blues of shadows which I miss in some other glasses.
 Leica beauty.
 Build quality and industrial design are top notch.